-Martial law remains in place - with some local night-time curfews in place.
+Martial law remains in place until 06 August with some local night-time curfews in place.
 All Ukrainian ports are operating at ISPS level 3 following the communication to the IMO by the Ukrainian authorities.

 Russia:

 Port information is located in the port table.